absolved/birdflock/README.txt

 **IN ORDER TO RUN THIS:**
+You will need java.
-You will need at least 1000x1000 screen resolution
+You will need at least 1000x1000 screen resolution.
 You will need to download processing from processing.org.
 You will have to create a folder called "data" in your birdflock folder and put all of the sounds into that folder.
 You will also have to install the Minim library within processing.

+Application version coming soon.
+Making changes so frequently that I don't like uploading it constantly.
 *************************

 This program simulates flocking behavior using processing.